G-Node/python-odml/doc/tutorial.rst

 	- optional Property attribute
 	- Value of the other Property specified in the 'dependency' attribute on which this Property depends on.

-mapping
-	- optional Property attribute
-	- The odML path within the same odML file (internal link) to another Section to which all children of this section, if a conversion is requested, should be transferred to, as long as the children not themselves define a mapping.

 Let's check which attributes were defined for the Property "NoCrewMembers"::